A Sacrifice: Plot

 When Martin brought Mazzy to the center after finding her passed out in the park, he, Hilma, and the rest of the group convinced her to “let them help her”, after which they took her down to an underground chamber and began an initiation ritual.
-However, Mazzy rejected the ritual and begged them to call her father, eventually lashing out at Hilma, after which Hilma has her knocked out with chloroform and, after chastising Martin and telling him he “failed again”, instructs him to “take her to the lake and await instruction”, which he does.
-During the confrontation between Ben, Nina, and Hilma, Hilma says something that Lotte had said to him during one of their interviews, which makes him realize her identity and that Mazzy will have been taken to the lake.
+However, Mazzy rejected the ritual and begged them to call her father, eventually lashing out at Hilma, who then has her sedated with chloroform.
+After chastising Martin and telling him he “failed again”, Hilma instructs him to “take her to the lake and await instruction”, which he does.
+During her confrontation with Ben and Nina, Hilma says something that Lotte had said to him during one of their interviews, which makes him realize her identity and that Mazzy will have been taken to the lake.
 He rushes out of the center and calls Max, telling him where Mazzy is and to send the police.

 Realizing what is about to happen, the remaining group members prepare for a mass suicide.
-Heartbroken and lost, Martin leaves Mazzy on the shore of the lake and drives back to his apartment, where it is revealed he never moved his grandmother’s corpse from the living room rug, and lays down next to her taking a cyanide pill.
+Heartbroken and lost, Martin leaves Mazzy on the lakeshore and drives back to his apartment, where it is revealed he never moved his grandmother's corpse from the living room rug, and lays down next to her taking a cyanide pill.
 At the center, Hilma chastises Nina the same way that she did Martin, to which Nina responds that she has “always been faithful”.
 Hilma tells her this is her chance to prove it, and takes away the cyanide pill from her hand.
 Instead, Nina and the rest of the group members don ceremonial robes, put the seashells in their mouths, and smear a stripe of ash on their faces before dousing themselves in gasoline and striking matches, thus self-immolating and burning down the center.
 Hilma leaves as this is happening.

 At the lakeshore, Mazzy wakes up and still dazed from being drugged, hallucinates that Lotte is in the water beckoning her in, so she wades into the water and allows herself to sink.
 Ben and the police arrive, and Ben dives into the water, rescuing Mazzy.
-The two of them embrace in tears as Martin and the other cult members except for Hilma are shown dying.
+The two embrace in tears as Martin and the other cult members except for Hilma are shown dying.
 The final scene of the film shows Elsa having found a video of Hilma online, staring entranced at it the same way that Mazzy originally did.